gregorywong/react-101/README.md

 # shopping-list
 Created by following the steps in the Ihatetomatoes React 101 video tutorial.

+A working version can be found here: https://gregorywong.github.io/shopping-list/

 ## How to use the files?

 1. Clone this repo